 It detects changes in blood pulse volume (PPG) when you sleep through infrared LEDs placed on the sides of your fingers.
 This can offer insights regarding light, REM, and deep sleep cycles and the amount of quality sleep you get each night.

 The Ōura ring may not be a physical activity tracker for workouts, it can offer insights into how your body balances activity and recovery times.
 It works with other apps, such as Google Fit and Apple Health, to provide a holistic view of your active and resting trends.

 In addition to tracking your heart rate, it also takes your temperature while you sleep and offers information about variability over time.

 The ring weighs less than .25 oz and is made of titanium.
 It’s water-resistant, and its charge can last up to one week.
 When you need to charge the Oura, it’s charged in under an hour.

-Oura has cornered a niche in the health app and wearable technology market: users that are more worried about resting heart rate and heart rate variability than they are active heart rate and variability.
+Oura has cornered a niche in the health app and wearable technology market: users who are more worried about resting heart rate and heart rate variability than active heart rate and variability.

-Yet, this tech can also offer insights into the best times to exercise and the best exercises to perform on any given day.
+Yet, this tech can also offer insights into the best times to exercise and perform the best exercises on any given day.

 Oura is for anyone that wants to: